Import table

 import-table-2

 Table Format { Custom format, Geomage format (from 'Export table') } - specifies the structural layout of the input table.
-Custom format allows user-defined row and column settings, while Geomage format imports tables previously exported using the Export Table module.
 By default, Custom format.

 import-table-3

-Table Format - Custom format - enables manual definition of table structure, including header rows and data start position.
+Table Format - Custom format - enables manual definition of table structure, including header row and data start position.
 Use this option when importing tables from external sources.
+The two sub-parameters below are only active when Table Format is set to Custom format.

 GnavPic_clip0352clip0301